 Lastly, crumble the remaining caramelita dough over the caramel.
 You don’t need to press the dough into the caramel, but you can if you’d like.
 I evened the top by gently using the palm of my hand.

-Pro Tip: If I’m going to eat white chocolate, I love when it’s a tad melty or still in it’s soft state.
-The caramelita bars need to set up otherwise you won’t be able to cut into them (the white chocolate would ooze out everywhere).
-I let the bars sit at room temperature for 45 minutes and then place it in the fridge for 2 hours or so.
+I let the bars sit at room temperature for 45 minutes and then place it in the fridge for 2 hours.
 This amount of time should result in a set bar, but still have a soft white chocolate interior.

 To store these cinnamon sugar caramelitas, place them in an airtight container.
-They will keep at room temperature for 3 days.
-Or you can store them in an airtight container in your refrigerator for 5-7 days.
+They will keep at room temperature for 5-6 days.
+Or you can store them in an airtight container in your refrigerator for better results.